AUT-W vs GR-W Dream11 Team Hints, Germany Tour of Austria 2020

 AUT-W vs GR-W Dream11 Tips And Predictions

-Dream11 Team Prediction Austria Women vs Germany Women, 1st T10 – Fantasy Cricket Tips For Today’s AUT-W vs GR-W at Seebarn Cricket Ground: Germany have taken a 1-0 lead in the five-match T20I series with a comprehensive win in the series opener on Wednesday.
-Batting first, Christian Gough (72) and Anuradha Doddaballapur (40*) guided the tourists to 165/2 in 20 overs.
-Emma Bargna then took 5/13 from her four overs as Austria were skittled for 83 in just 19 overs with Germany winning by 82 runs.
-Also Read - USGC vs BSVB Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips USG Chemnitz vs BSV Britannia, 16th T10 at Ostrapark 12:30 PM IST Thursday August 13
+Dream11 Team Prediction Austria Women vs Germany Women, 4th T20I – Fantasy Cricket Tips For Today’s AUT-W vs GR-W at Seebarn Cricket Ground: Germany have been absolutely dominating having already clinched the series with an unassailable 3-0 lead in the five-match T20I series.
+They warmed-up with an 82-run win in the series opener on Wednesday and then on Thursday recorded two massive victories.
+In the second T20I, they scored 191/0 after batting first.
+In reply, they bundled out Austria for 53 to win by 138 runs.
+Also Read - BSCR vs RCD Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips BSC Rehberge vs RC Dresden, 2nd Semifinal at Ostrapark 3:30 PM IST Friday August 14

+In the third T20I, Austria batted first and continued their poor show with the bat.
+This time they folded for 54 runs, a target Germany sprinted to in 8.1 overs with 10 wickets to spare.
+Also Read - BSVB vs USGC Dream11 Team Hints, ECS T10 - Dresden: Captain And Vice-Captain, Fantasy Cricket Tips BSV Britannia vs USG Chemnitz, 1st Semifinal at Ostrapark 1:30 PM IST Friday August 14

 You can check the AUT-W vs GR-W Dream11 and full squad here.